Reviewed by: Emelyn Furio

 The best potting medium for a Monstera adansonii is an Aroid mix with orchid bark, perlite, peat moss, and charcoal.

-As Monstera adansonii is an epiphyte, it needs a well-draining soil mix or might develop root rot.
+As Monstera adansonii is an epiphyte, it needs a well-draining growing medium or develops root rot.

 One of the most important aspects is drainage.
 This plant thrives in a pot with large draining holes on the bottom.